Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-gearing-up/text.md

 &nbsp;
 - *send*
     &nbsp;
-    Just like transfer, *send* also has the gas limit of 2300, but it won't revert on failure since it returns bool, so we need to check whether the *send* is successful or not.
+    Just like transfer, *send* also has the gas limit of 2300, but it won't revert on failure since it returns bool, so we need to check whether the *send* is successful or not. &nbsp;
+    &nbsp;

     ```solidity
     // 0.8.0